stanfordnlp/dspy/docs/docs/index.md

 ???
 "Calling the LM directly."

-     Idiomatic DSPy involves using modules, which we define below.
-But it's still easy to call your LM directly with a unified, clean API.
-Whatever `lm` you configured above, you can do the following.
-This helps you benefit from utilities like automatic caching.
+     Idiomatic DSPy involves using _modules_, which we define in the rest of this page.
+However, it's still easy to call the `lm` you configured above directly.
+This gives you a unified API and lets you benefit from utilities like automatic caching.

-     ```python
+     ```python linenums="1"
-     lm("Say this is a test!", temperature=0.7)
+     lm("Say this is a test!", temperature=0.7)  # => ['This is a test!']
-     lm(messages=[{"role": "user", "content": "Say this is a test!"}])
+     lm(messages=[{"role": "user", "content": "Say this is a test!"}])  # => ['This is a test!']
      ```

 ## 1) **Modules** express portable, natural-language-typed behavior.

-Building high-quality AI systems requires iterating fast, as you break your problem down into modular LM components.
-But maintaining long prompts makes it really hard to iterate: you typically have to tinker with each component's messy prompts or synthetic data _every time you change the model, the metrics, or parts of the pipeline_ or when you just want to try a new technique.
-Having built more than a dozen state-of-the-art compound LM systems over the past five years, we learned this the hard way—and we built DSPy so you don't have to.
+To build reliable AI systems, you need to iterate fast.
+Especially on how to break your problem down into modular LM components.
+But it's really hard to iterate when your system involves maintaining multiple long prompt strings: the typical way of using LMs forces you to tinker with each component's messy prompts or synthetic data _every time you change the model, the metrics, or parts of the pipeline_ or when you just want to try a new technique.
+Having built over a dozen state-of-the-art compound LM systems over the past five years, we learned this the hard way—and we built DSPy so you don't have to.

-DSPy shifts your focus from tinkering with prompts to programming modular systems.
-It does that by **raising the level of abstraction from brittle strings to structured, declarative, and natural-language-typed modules**.
-For every module, you define a _signature_, a spec of input/output types and behavior, and you select an inference-time strategy.
+DSPy shifts your focus from tinkering with prompt strings to **programming with structured, declarative, and natural-language-typed modules**.
+For every component in your AI system, you define a _signature_, which specifies input/output types and behavior, and a _module_, which specifies an inference-time strategy for using your LM well.
 DSPy handles expanding your signatures into prompts and parsing your typed outputs, so you can write ergonomic, portable, and optimizable AI systems.

 !!! info "Getting Started II: Build DSPy modules for various tasks"
-    After you've configured your preferred LM above, you can try the examples below.
-Adjust the field names or types to explore what tasks your LM can do well out of the box!
-Each tab below sets up a DSPy module, like `dspy.Predict`, `dspy.ChainOfThought`, or `dspy.ReAct`.
-The behavior of a module is defined by a _signature_.
+    Try the examples below after configuring your `lm` above.
+Adjust the fields to explore what tasks your LM can do well out of the box.
+Each tab below sets up a DSPy module, like `dspy.Predict`, `dspy.ChainOfThought`, or `dspy.ReAct`, with a task-specific _signature_.
 For example, `question -> answer: float` tells the module to take a question and to produce a `float` answer.

     === "Math"